Frequently Asked Questions

 Once you’ve created a profile you’ll be able to apply to attend a show in any city you choose.
 Click “Apply for a Ticket” on the event you’d like to go to and your name will be put into a draw.
 From that list, our local teams will select their guests for the night.
 Our teams work hard to make sure everyone who applies has the chance to experience a Sofar, so if you’re not chosen straight away, please apply again!

-If your city has fixed price tickets or pay-what-you-want, once you are selected from the draw, you will then be prompted to purchase your tickets.
-You will then be able to purchase up to three tickets for the show.
+If your city has fixed price tickets or pay-what-you-want, once you are selected from the draw, you will then be prompted to buy your tickets.
+You will be able to purchase 1 to 6 tickets depending on the maximum allowed for that particular show and city.

 Guaranteed tickets are available in some of our cities.
 See below for more details.